 Custom Plugins

-Extend the editor with your own toolbar buttons, keyboard shortcuts, renderers, and parsers.
+Extend the editor with your own toolbar buttons, keyboard shortcuts, patterns, components, and parsers.
 Plugins implement the EditorPlugin interface.

 Plugin Structure